What’s a gig?

 - Penarrow (2006)

-“Penarrow”, again built by Andrew Nancarrow is our primary race gig, though she sees lots of other service too.
+“Penarrow”, again built by Andrew Nancarrow, though she sees lots of other service too.
 Her build costs used grant funding from the Foundation for Sports and the Arts.

 - Zilpha (flashboat)